neo-project/docs/docs/en-us/tooldev/sdk/introduction.md

    > [!Note]
    >
-   > The .NET version of the project cannot be earlier than the .NET version used by the NEO SDK.
+   > The .NET version of the project cannot be earlier than the .NET version used by the Neo SDK.

 2. Right-click the project and select `Manage NuGet Packages`.

-3. Search for NEO in the search box and install the plugin that appears.
+3. Search for Neo in the search box and install the plugin that appears.

 4. Add the following code to the desired project file header: